Aansh13/snake_game/README.md

-This is a simple and basic snake game created using python
+This is a simple and basic snake game created using python.

-\n
-This program uses the following python libraries.
+This python program uses the following python libraries.
 	-pygame
 	-ramdom
 	-time